jglev/project-management-starter/README.md

    1. Navigate to and select `dashboard.Rproj`.
 1. In RStudio, open [`dashboard/dashboard.Rmd`](dashboard/dashboard.Rmd), with `File -> Open File...`
 1. _(Only necesssary the first time you run the Dashboard)_ In the RStudio R console, run `renv::restore()` to install extensions that the Dashboard needs.
    - If you are on MacOS and see an error, "`ld: library not found for -lgfortran`", you may need click `Tools -> Terminal -> New Terminal...`, and run `xcode-select --install` to install [XCode](https://developer.apple.com/xcode/ide/) on your system.
 (This is to be tried after following any directions in the error message.)
 1. Click the "`Knit`" button, or click `File -> Knit Document`.

 ### OpenProject

-This approach uses [OpenProject](https://www.openproject.org/), which is open-source Project Management software for ["Agile" Project Management](https://www.atlassian.com/agile/project-management/epics-stories-themes).
+A second approach is to use [OpenProject](https://www.openproject.org/), which is open-source Project Management software for ["Agile" Project Management](https://www.atlassian.com/agile/project-management/epics-stories-themes).

 ![documentation/example_screenshots/openproject.png](documentation/example_screenshots/openproject.png)